OSSEC Guide

 In some cases, authentication or transport encryption mechanisms will vary and you may require later edits to the Postfix configuration (mainly /etc/postfix/main.cf) on the Monitor Server in order to get alerts to work.
 You can consult Postfix’s official documentation for help, although we’ve described some common scenarios in the troubleshooting section.

-If you have your OSSEC Alert Public Key public key handy, copy it to install_files/ansible-base and then specify the filename, e.g. ossec.pub, in the ossec_alert_gpg_public_key line of group_vars/all/site-specific.
+If you have your OSSEC Alert Public Key public key handy, copy it to install_files/ansible-base and then specify the filename, e.g. ossec.pub, when prompted by ./securedrop-admin sdconfig.

 If you don’t have your GPG key ready, you can run GnuPG on the command line in order to find, import, and export your public key.
 It’s best to copy the key from a trusted and verified source, but you can also request it from keyservers using the known fingerprint.
 Looking it up by email address or a shorter key ID format could cause you to obtain a wrong, malicious, or expired key.
 Instead, we recommend you type out your fingerprint in groups of four (just like GPG prints it) enclosed by double quotes.
 The reason we suggest this formatting for the fingerprint is simply because it’s easiest to type and verify correctly.
 In the code below simply replace <fingerprint> with your full, space-separated fingerprint: